Creating Influencer Reports in Discover

 Requesting an Instagram or YouTube influencer report using any of these methods will use one Report token.
 You will receive a warning pop-up informing you that an action will cost a token.

-Influencer reports are limited to three reports for Trial Influence users and 250 reports for Standard users.
+Influencer reports are limited to three reports for Trial Influence users, 50 reports for Standard users, and 250 reports for Pro users.
 Reports are unlimited for Premium users.
-Standard users will receive an email notification when they have reached 90% of their report limit.
+Users will receive an email notification when they have reached 90% of their report limit.

 Requesting a report via the search bar